IchBinJade/advent-of-code-python/README.md

 [Day 04](/2025/day04.py) - Part 1: Traversing a grid checking adjacent cells

 [Day 05](/2025/day05.py) - Part 1 & 2: Keeping count of how many ingredients (numbers) were in a "fresh" range.
 Then merging overlapping ranges and taking their count.

+[Day 06](/2025/day06.py) - Part 1: Grid traversal by columns and using maths on the elements.

 </details>